iterait/emloop/tutorial/README.md

 See te separate tutorial

 ## Training Itself
-Finally, we have dataset, net and configuration implemented.
+Finally, we have dataset, model and configuration implemented.
 Now we can finally run it.
 ```bash
 $ cxflow train -v configs/simple.yaml